cadengraf/EECS590/README.md

 - build a binary lane map from the pipe/grid utilities,
 - define start, package, and delivery positions,
 - train an agent with task-specific shaping rewards,
+- store experience tuples `(state, action, reward, next_state, done)` in a simple replay buffer during training,
 - roll out the learned policy,
 - generate a GIF or visualization of the resulting path,
 - and run saliency analysis after training.

 If you want short editable descriptions of these algorithms, see [algorithm_summaries.txt](/home/megrad/Documents/GitHub/EECS590/drone_rl/classical_methods/algorithm_summaries.txt).

+### Replay Buffer

+The classical trainers now share a small replay buffer implementation in [replay.py](/home/megrad/Documents/GitHub/EECS590/drone_rl/classical_methods/utils/replay.py).

+The replay buffer:

+- it stores experiences as `(state, action, reward, next_state, done)`,
+- it uses a fixed capacity to keep memory bounded,
+- it overwrites old entries in a circular manner when full,
+- and it supports random batch sampling.

+This replay buffer is currently implemented in:

+- `Q_learning.py`
+- `sarsa.py`
+- `monte_carlo.py`
+- `sarsa_n.py`

+Each of these trainers creates `self.replay_buffer` inside the agent class and appends one transition per environment step.
+This does not change the training update rules yet; it just makes stored experience available for inspection, debugging, or future replay-based experiments.

 ## Deep RL Methods

 Two main Deep RL approaches are included:

-- `train_dqn.py`: DQN training using Stable-Baselines3 with curriculum stages, stage evaluation, replay-buffer resets between harder maps when needed, and periodic stage checkpoint saves.
+- `train_dqn.py`: DQN training using Stable-Baselines3 with curriculum stages, stage evaluation, and periodic stage checkpoint saves.
 - `ppo.py`: PPO training using Stable-Baselines3 with fixed configuration files, evaluation after training, and optional rollout visualization.

 At a high level: